marko-js/run/packages/run/README.md

   /projects
   ```

 2. **Pathless directories** - These directories do **not** contribute their name to the route's served path.
-Directory names that start with an underscore (`_`) or directories named `index` will be a pathless directory.
+Directory names that start with an underscore (`_`) will be a pathless directory.

   Examples:
   ```
   /_users
   /_public
-  /index
   ```

 3. **Dynamic directories** - These directories introduce a dynamic parameter to the route's served path and will match any value at that segment.
 Any directory name that starts with a single dollar sign (`$`) will be a dynamic directory, and the remaining directory name will be the parameter at runtime.
-If the directory name is exactly `$/`, the parameter will not exist at runtime but will be matched.
+If the directory name is exactly `$`, the parameter will not be captured but it will be matched.

   Examples:
   ```